...

 4. You Want Better Work-Life Balance

 I might as well have written #worklifebalance.
-It’s such a buzzword.
-Buzzterm?
-It’s everywhere.
+It’s such a buzzword!

 Here’s what I think:

-The right balance is whatever has you feeling healthy, fulfilled, and not maxed out.
-No one can definitively say how many hours that is, what industry that is, or what roles and responsibilities allow that — because it’s different for everyone.
+The right balance of free time and work time is whatever has you feeling healthy, fulfilled, and not maxed out.
+No one can say how many hours, what industry, or what roles and responsibilities allow that — because it’s different for everyone.

 Masculine-presenting person sits perched on a ledge on top of a building, working on a laptop in his lap.
 It's dawn or dusk and a cityscape is out of focus in the background.